mustachedk/mustache-agillic-android-sdk/README.md

  * Register a recipient push notification token which enables your Agillic Solution to send push notifications to the recipient device.
  * Track recipient events.
 Tracking can be paused and resumed when requested by the user.
 Tracked events can be used to define [Target Groups](https://support.agillic.com/hc/en-gb/articles/360007001991-All-You-Need-to-Know-About-Target-Groups) in the Agillic Dashboard which can be used to direct targeted marketing and other communication.

-Read more about the Agillic Platform on the [official Agillic website](https://agillic.com) and at our [Developer portal](https://developers.agillic.com).
+Read more about the Agillic Platform on the [official Agillic website](https://agillic.com) and at our [developer portal](https://developers.agillic.com).

 ## Requirements